SmashPhoenix272/QTEngine/README.md

 # QTEngine: Chinese to Sino-Vietnamese Translation Engine

 ## Overview
-QTEngine is an engine designed to convert Chinese text to Sino-Vietnamese.
+QTEngine is an engine designed to convert Chinese text (both Traditional and Simplified) to Sino-Vietnamese.
+It features intelligent script detection and automatic conversion between Chinese variants.

 ## Features
 - Advanced text processing for Chinese to Sino-Vietnamese translation
+- Support for both Traditional and Simplified Chinese input
+- Automatic Chinese script detection and conversion
 - Modular architecture with separate components for:
   - Character utilities
   - Text processing